ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## State root processing

 Verify `block.state_root == SSZTreeHash(state)` if there exists a `block` for the slot being processed.

-# Appendix
-## Appendix A - Hash function

-In Phase 0 the beacon chain is deployed with the same hash function as Ethereum 1.0, i.e. Keccak-256 (also incorrectly known as SHA3).
-We aim to migrate to a S[T/N]ARK-friendly hash function in a future Ethereum 2.0 deployment phase.

 # References